Clean, Reliable and Affordable Electricity

 As part of TransAlta’s transition to clean power, we intend to convert up to seven of our coal-fired generating units to natural gas at the Keephills and Sundance power plants.

-In Alberta, by 2030, one-third of the electricity currently provided by coal-fired generators is to come from renewable energy sources such as wind, solar and hydro while transitioning the remaining two-thirds of generation to natural gas.
-As a leader in clean energy, TransAlta is making that transition by converting the fuel source for our generators and using the sites to continue to provide Albertans with clean, reliable and affordable electricity.
+As a leader in clean energy, TransAlta is planning to make this transition by converting the fuel source for its generators and using the existing plant sites to continue to provide Albertans with clean, reliable and affordable electricity.

 How does coal-to-gas conversion work?

 The existing generation units at Keephills and Sundance use both coal and natural gas to produce electricity.
-Natural gas is already used to start up the units and can be used to produce up to approximately 30 per cent of the generation at each facility.
+Natural gas is currently used to start up the units and can be used to produce up to approximately 30 per cent of the generation at each facility.

 To convert the units to natural gas, existing equipment will need to be modified, such as the boilers, fans and control systems.
 In addition, new equipment will be installed including: natural-gas burners, igniters, scanners, piping and valves; while coal-handling equipment will be retired, cleaned and stored in place.